 Mobile phones and electronic devices: If a family chooses to send their child to school with an electronic handheld device or smart watch, students are required to store the device during the school day.
 The device may be confiscated if misused.
 Students or parents/guardians may retrieve the device from the Assistant Head of School at the end of school day.
 The school is not responsible to for damaged, lost, or stolen equipment.
-Middle school students are allowed to use their devices to contact their parents/guardians if necessary in the dismissal area only.
+Middle school students are allowed to use their devices to contact their parents/guardians if necessary upon the approval and under the supervision of a faculty or staff member.